• Skip to main content

 Recipe Notes and Tips

 • Don't Peek While the Muffins Bake! - This is so important!
 Don't open the oven door!
 All muffins, especially these large pumpkin muffins, need consistent hot heat to get them to rise all the way.
 Opening the oven door to check on them will cause them to sink in the middle.
-Wait at least 30 or 35 minutes to check on the muffins.
+Wait at least 35 minutes to check on the muffins.

 • These are BIG muffins! - Yes you can fit all that batter into 12 muffin cups!
 They will be really full, which makes those huge beautiful muffin tops!
 If you want smaller muffins, go ahead and divide them into 14 or 15 muffins.
 I like to squeeze them into one pan!
 Just remember, big muffins need longer to cook!